14th December 2018

 Thailand’s beaches made the news recently when it was announced that Maya Bay, made famous by its starring role in Danny Boyle’s The Beach, had been closed to tourists in low season in an attempt to reverse some of the damage done to its coral reefs by the huge amount of tourists it attracts.
 The beach receives up to 5000 tourists every day – which equals more tourists per day to one beach in Thailand than the average number of tourists per day for the whole of the Andaman Islands in 2014.
 The Andaman Islands offer the same barefoot, off the beaten track tranquillity that Thailand’s islands did 20 years ago.
 You won’t find beach parties and sun loungers there, just empty stretches of sand, delicious sea food and peace and quiet.

 As Budapest has grown in popularity over the last decade, its reputation for cheap beer and wild spa parties has attracted ever-growing numbers of young backpackers and stag and hen parties.
 Tbilisi offers cobbled streets, Soviet history, fairy tale architecture and thermal baths, without the crowds.
 Sample the famous Georgian cuisine, stroll along the river and explore the burgeoning arts scene of this picturesque city.
-And don’t worry, the beer is even cheaper than in Budapest!
+The best part of this alternative bucket list trip of a lifetime is the beer is even cheaper than in Budapest!